kirklin/celeris-web/README.md

 Celeris Web is a free and open-source front-end development framework that utilizes the latest technologies, including Vue 3, Vite, and TypeScript.
 Its monorepo approach makes it easy to manage dependencies and collaborate on multiple projects, providing developers with a comprehensive solution for building modern web applications.

-One of the standout features of Celeris Web is its integration with OpenAI's ChatGPT API, which provides access to powerful natural language processing capabilities.
-This integration allows developers to easily incorporate natural language processing into their applications, making it an ideal choice for projects that require this functionality.

 Whether you're a seasoned developer or just starting out, Celeris Web offers a streamlined front-end development process that leverages the latest tools and techniques.

 Get started with celeris-web today and experience a highly streamlined front-end development process that harnesses the power of the latest technologies, including cutting-edge natural language processing capabilities.